Rhododendrons at Bodnant Garden

 It's said there's a rhododendron in flower every month of the year at Bodnant Garden, and with a collection spanning more than one hundred years of horticultural history it's easy to see why.

-Rhododendrons are wild shrubs found in South-East Asia.
+Rhododendrons are wild shrubs native to South-East Asia.
 They were first introduced to Bodnant Garden around the turn of the 1900s, many grown from original seed collected by plant hunters including Ernest Wilson and George Forrest during expeditions in central China.

 Bodnant's owner Henry Duncan McLaren (2nd Lord Aberconway) sponsored many of these botanical expeditions which brought an influx of new and exciting plants to the garden where they flourished in the temperate climate, acidic soil and unique topography.
 Here they have grown freely, producing some of the largest plants in the western hemisphere.

 This special group was awarded National Collection status in 2015: Rhododendrons Bred at Bodnant Garden 1927-1983.
-Of the original 300 hybrids only around 185 are still known to exist in the garden, but our garden team are actively looking to identify 'lost' varieties and propagating those under threat of extinction by layering, grafting and micro-propagation.
+Of the original 300 hybrids only around 185 are still known to exist in the garden, but our garden team are actively looking to identify 'lost' varieties and propagating those under threat to ensure the future of our collection for many more years to come.